 Create New Loan Standard Method

 Creating a new loan correctly is very important.
 It’s also important to understand all the loan settings available so that the loan you create will perform the way you expect it to.
 The most important considerations when creating a new loan are interest calculation and payment application.
 Since the topic of creating a new loan is so large, only the basics of loan creation will be covered here.
 Click any of the links in this article to learn more about a specific topic.
-Check out other articles with the "Create New Loan" tag for information on peripheral aspects of loan creation, such as adding collateral or insurance information.
+Some other relevant articles are found in the folders for Collateral and Insurance and Customers.

 There are three ways to create a new loan.
 You can create a preconfigured loan, create a loan using the custom boarding process, or create a new loan using the standard method.
 Since preconfigured loans and the custom boarding process only serve to customize and make the loan creation process more convenient, this article will cover the standard loan creation process.
 This will give the foundational basis needed to create a new loan using any of the three methods.

-To create a new loan by the standard loan creation process, navigate to Loans > Loan Manager inside your company account.
+To create a new loan by the standard loan creation process, first open up the Loan Manager inside your company account.

 Choose the category that is most appropriate.
-Generally, if you give unsecured loans or loans on collateral that is not motor vehicles, homes, or consumer goods, choose “Other.”
+Generally, if you give unsecured loans or loans with collateral that is not motor vehicles, homes, or consumer goods, choose 'Other'.